 Outside of ownership of stand-alone community center facilities, the City should be flexible and creative in its approach to provide indoor recreation space that is open to the public.
-The City of Redmond should support community-based and private efforts to help meet cultural and performing arts needs in the community.
 Development incentives for new mixed used buildings to provide indoor meeting space, black box theaters, or other recreation space that is open to the public should be pursued.
 This could be included as part of the development of a Privately Owned Public Spaces (POPS) program for both indoor and outdoor spaces.